 5.2 Functional Requirements

-The requirements for a designer to change game mechanics at runtime are an easy to understand UI that helps them understand or avoid the complicated syntax underneath.
+The requirements for a designer to change game mechanics at runtime are an easy to understand UI that helps them understand or avoid the complicated textual syntax, and the semantics underneath.
 The tool also needs to be able to be opened during gameplay, so designers can playtest, change some mechanics or variables and continue testing in the same game they had before.
 This instant feedback will help designers shorten the design cycle of game development significantly.

 5.3 Possibilities

 The possibilities offered by the tool should range from simulation to actually changing the mechanics.
 Being able to simulate a game economy or a small part of the game can already lead to significant insights about the game.
 This should always be the first step when designing the rough concept of the game.
-Once the game needs to be finetuned the tool should offer the possibility of changing the mechanics and provide statistics about the changes.
+Once the game needs to be fine-tuned the tool should offer the possibility of changing the mechanics and provide statistics about the changes.

 5.4 Usage

 At this stage of development the tool can only be used to create the diagrams that can later be adapted to game mechanics.
-However these diagrams can already represent parts of the game, or entire game economies.
+However, these diagrams can already represent parts of the game, or entire game economies.
 With some more work the tool could certainly achieve the goal of enabling game designers to change game mechanics at runtime.

 5.5 Conclusion